chuckcoughlin/redistrict-colorado/docs/user-guide.md

 ## Redistrict Colorado
 ## User Guide
 *FairnessAnalyzer* is designed to answer the question "Which is fairer?" when dealing with competing redistricting plans.
-The user configures plans and controls their evaluation based on a collection of external datasets which contain district geometries, voter affiliation and demographic information.
+The user configures plans and controls their evaluation based on a collection of external datasets which contain plan geometries, voter affiliation and demographic information.
+The application computes an array of metrics for the purpose of comparing two or more redistricting plans for fairness.
+See the [Comparisons](#Comparisons) page to view the final results.

  This guide walks through the use and installation of the application.

- The application computes an array of metrics for the purpose of comparing two or more redistricting plans for fairness.
-The criteria used are largely based on the work of Kevin Baas and his [autoredistrict](http://autoredistrict.org/index.php) project.

  ### Table of Contents <a id="table-of-contents"></a>